kawtharhj/Simple-Blood-Bank-Application-/README.md

 # Simple-Blood-Bank-Application-
-Simple Blood Bank Application built in Asp.net 6 core - razor pages
+Simple Blood Bank Application built in Asp.net 6 core - razor pages using scaffolding

 The Website has 4 Pages: